 Related: An Economy of Care, by John Schwenkler and David Cloutier

 Richard Schiffman is an environmental journalist, poet, and author of two biographies.
-In addition to appearing in Commonweal, his poems have been published in the Alaska Quarterly, the New Ohio Review, the Christian Science Monitor, the New York Times, Writer’s Almanac, This American Life in Poetry, Verse Daily, and other publications.
+His poems have been published in the Alaska Quarterly Review, New Ohio Review, the Christian Science Monitor, the New York Times, the Writer’s Almanac, American Life in Poetry, Verse Daily, and other publications.
 His first poetry collection, What the Dust Doesn’t Know, was published in 2017 by Salmon Poetry.

 Also by this author